Taming-the-BEAST/Skyline-plots/README.md

 ## The Data
 The dataset consists of an alignment of 63 Hepatitis C sequences sampled in 1993 in Egypt {% cite Ray2000 --file Skyline-plots/master_refs %}.
 This dataset has been used previously to test the performance of skyline methods {% cite Pybus2003,Drummond2005,Stadler2013 --file Skyline-plots/master_refs %}.

 With an estimated 15-25%, Egypt has the highest Hepatits C prevalence in the world.
-In the mid 20^(th) century, the prevalence of Hepatitis C increased drastically (see Figure 1](#fig:prevalence) for estimates).
+In the mid 20^(th) century, the prevalence of Hepatitis C increased drastically (see [Figure 1](#fig:prevalence) for estimates).
 We will try to infer this increase from sequence data.

 <figure>
 	<a id="fig:prevalence"></a>